This character page is Spoilers Off, so please refrain from adding spoiler markup.

 Voiced by: Natsu Yorita

-- Identical Twin ID Tag: They look almost identical except for their hairstyles and cherry-shaped Hair Decorations; one has straighter hair and wears red cherries in her hair, while the other has wavier hair and wears pink cherries.
+- Identical Twin ID Tag: They look almost identical except for their hairstyles and cherry-shaped hair accessories; one has straighter hair and wears red cherries in her hair, while the other has wavier hair and wears pink cherries.

 - Single-Minded Twins: They're treated as a single unit, and both speak at the same time.